 2. Petit Rum Punch

 Petit Rum Punch, or Ti Rum Punch as it is more commonly called, is sold all over the island.
-This local drink is made by adding different ingredients added in the base of rum & sugar syrup.
-For example, the Ti Rum Punch Graham is made by adding fresh lime juice to rum & sugar syrup.
+This local drink is made by adding different ingredients added in the base of rum and sugar syrup.
+For example, the Ti Rum Punch Graham is made by adding fresh lime juice to rum and sugar syrup.
+You must try these interesting and flavoursome combination of ingredients.

 Where to try: Rhumerie de Chamarel